Stanley Buckmaster, 1st Viscount Buckmaster: Political career

 At the 1906 general election, Buckmaster was elected as MP for Cambridge, winning the seat from the Conservatives with a majority of less than 4%.

 At the January 1910 general election, he lost the seat to the Conservative Almeric Paget on a 5% swing.
 He contested Cambridge again at the December 1910 election, but made only a small dent in the Conservative majority.

 Buckmaster returned to the Commons the following year, when he was elected at a by-election in October 1911 for the safe Liberal seat of Keighley in Yorkshire.
 He was knighted in 1913 on his appointment as Solicitor general, when he was comfortably re-elected in the ministerial by-election.

 He was a Member of the Council of the Duchy of Lancaster and served under H. H. Asquith as Solicitor-General from 1913 to 1915.
 Buckmaster was also Counsel to the University of Oxford from 1911 to 1913, Director of The Press Bureau, 1914 to 1915, and a member of The Interallied Conference on Finance and Supplies.

 Lord Chancellor

 In 1915, Asquith was forced to form a Coalition government.
 The Conservatives insisted on the removal of Lord Haldane as Lord Chancellor, and after Sir John Simon refused the post Buckmaster was appointed instead.
 He was sworn of the Privy Council and raised to the peerage as Baron Buckmaster, of Cheddington in the County of Buckingham.

 Buckmaster was Lord Chancellor for only eighteen months, resigning alongside Asquith in December 1916.
 His tenure was largely overshadowed by the war.
-He only appointed two High Court judges—Peterson and McCardie—and no new King's Counsel, on the grounds that junior barrister engaged in war service would be disadvantaged.
+He only appointed two High Court judges—Peterson and McCardie—and no new King's Counsel, on the grounds that junior barristers engaged in war service would be disadvantaged.
 Sitting judicially, he gave the decision in Cook v Deeks, a notable company law case.
 As a member of the Cabinet, he also took part in decision concerning war strategy.